Skip to main content

 • SYS_MEMORY_BYTES: The amount of memory (in bytes) that this executor is allowed to consume.
 Defaults to free system memory.

-• SYS_MILLICPU: The amount of CPU (in millicpus) that this executor is allowed to consume.
+• SYS_CPU: The amount of CPU that this executor is allowed to consume.
+Can be a core count such as 1.5 or a milli-CPU count such as 1500m.
 Defaults to system CPU.

 • MY_NODENAME: The name of the machine/node that the executor is running on.
 Defaults to empty string.